Ninja Tune: 2000–2010

-2008 also marked Daedelus' first official Ninja album, Love to Make Music To, after his previous albums Exquisite Corpse and Denies the Day's Demise had been licensed by Ninja Tune.
-The album showcased the L.A. artist's diverse nature and his skills as a multi-instrumentalist as well as his engrossing stylistic shifts.
-Additionally that year (a year after their 2007 Stompbox 12"), The Qemists released their debut album, Join the Q. Known to construct some of the most energetic breakbeats of the late 2000s, the vinyl version of the album comes as four super-heavy platters, weighing nearly a kilogram.
+2008 also marked Daedelus' first official Ninja album, Love to Make Music To, after their previous albums Exquisite Corpse and Denies the Day's Demise had been licensed by Ninja Tune.
+The album showcased the L.A. artist's diverse nature and their skills as a multi-instrumentalist as well as their engrossing stylistic shifts.
+Additionally that year (a year after their 2007 Stompbox 12"), The Qemists released their debut album, Join the Q. AllMusic said that the group had constructed "some of the most energetic breakbeats of the late 2000s".